Casey Gillaspie

-Casey Harold Gillaspie (born January 25, 1993) is an American professional baseball first baseman for the Sioux City Explorers of the American Association of Professional Baseball.
+Casey Harold Gillaspie (born January 25, 1993) is an American former professional baseball first baseman.
 He played college baseball at Wichita State.
-He was drafted by the Tampa Bay Rays in the first round of the 2014 Major League Baseball draft, and traded to the Chicago White Sox in 2017.
+He was drafted by the Tampa Bay Rays in the first round of the 2014 MLB draft, and traded to the Chicago White Sox in 2017.
+Despite his draft status, and spending time on Chicago's 40-man roster, he never played in Major League Baseball (MLB).

 Career

 Amateur

 Gillaspie attended Millard North High School in Omaha, Nebraska.
 As a senior, he was the Nebraska Gatorade Baseball Player of the Year.

 As a freshman at Wichita State University in 2012, he started 57 of 59 games at either first base or designated hitter.
 He finished the year hitting .274 with eight home runs.
 After the 2012 season, Gillaspie played collegiate summer baseball in the Northwoods League, for the Eau Claire Express, where he broke the team single season HR record, with 12.
 He started all 66 games as a sophomore for WSU in 2013, hitting .299 with 11 home runs.
 In the summer of 2013, Gillaspie played with the Falmouth Commodores of the Cape Cod Baseball League, where he was named a league all-star, and led the league in home runs with eight.
 As a junior in 2014, he hit .389/.520/.682 with 15 home runs in 59 games for WSU.